 Liver problems are another rare side effect.

 Statins may also cause problems when taken along with other medications.
-According to the U.S. Food and Drug Administration (FDA), people should use statins with caution if they are also taking gemfibrozil, amiodarones, verapamils or blood thinners.
+According to FDA, people should use statins with caution if they are also taking gemfibrozil, amiodarone, verapamil or blood thinners.
 People should also talk with their doctors about the risks of using a statin along with HIV medicines, birth control pills, nefazodone and niacin.

 Finally, drinking more than 8 ounces of grapefruit juice or eating more than half a grapefruit each day could affect statins, according to UpToDate.

 People who have side effects may be switched to a different statin or to a different cholesterol-lowering drug.